Muriel Pavlow: Film and television career

 Later, offers of work in film dried up, but Pavlow continued to pursue her theatrical career.
 In the 1954–55 season, as a member of the Royal Shakespeare Company at Stratford-upon-Avon, she played the two Biancas in Othello and The Taming of the Shrew, Titania in A Midsummer Night's Dream and Cressida in Troilus and Cressida.

 Other plays included her Critics' Choice portrayal of Miss Marple at the Vaudeville and Murder in the Vicarage at the Fortune Theatre in 1979.
 She appeared in Terence Rattigan's In Praise of Love in South Africa and again during 1974-1975 for performances at the Theatre Royal, Windsor.
 Another notable appearance was her quietly dignified portrayal of Madame de Rosemond in 'Les Liaisons Dangereuses' at the English Theatre of Vienna in 2003.
 She also appeared on television in character roles, including Queen Victoria in The Ravelled Thread (1978), in addition to small parts on popular TV series' including The Bill, House of Cards, Men Behaving Badly and Black Books.

 She made many TV appearances over the years, notably making a cameo appearance as Queen Victoria in Southern Television's The Ravelled Thread (1980).
 She appeared in the original House of Cards political trilogy ("The Final Cut", 1995) lobbying the Prime Minister as an Age Concern campaigner, the serial Belonging (2004), starring Brenda Blethyn and was interviewed for the documentary series on BBC Two, British Film Forever.
 In 2007, she guest-starred in the audio play Sapphire and Steel: Cruel Immortality and had a cameo in Glorious 39 (2009).

 At a British Film Institute career interview in 2009, she chose Reach for the Sky (1956) as the film she most wanted to be representative of her acting work.
 She had read Paul Brickhill's biography of aviation hero Douglas Bader and had pursued the role of his wife Thelma.

 Personal life

-She was married to the actor Derek Farr from 1947 until his death in 1986.
+Pavlow married actor Derek Farr in 1947.
 They met in 1941 during the shooting of Quiet Wedding and again at the set of The Shop at Sly Corner in 1947.
-They continued to perform together on stage and in films.
-They had no children.
+Their maid of honour was Glynis Johns, with whom they had both performed in Quiet Wedding.
+They had no children and remained married until his death in 1986.
 She is survived by three nieces and two nephews.

 Pavlow was inducted into the actors' care home and charity Denville Hall and was active on its management committee.
 She lived there before a short illness that resulted in her death aged 97.